nithin-bharadwaj-369-NEU/oxygen_management_system/README.md

 ##  Purpose of the Repo
-This repo has schema and the necessary code to populate data for working of oxygen management system as part of DAMG-6210 course
+This repo has schema and the necessary code to populate data for working of oxygen management system as part of Database course

 #### Project implemented under guidence of Professor: Naveen Kuragayala and TA : Sanjit Sateesh